gzholtkevych/DDS-Simulation/README.md

 2. models/ is the folder containing model files
    * concepts.uxf contains the conceptual model of the simulation
+   * concepts.pdf contains the conceptual model in pdf-format

 3. papers/ is the folder containing tex-files of papers written during the project